 API integration typically involves the following steps:

-While API integration offers numerous benefits, it’s not without challenges.
-Some common hurdles include:
+While API integration offers numerous benefits, it’s not without its challenges.
+Here are a few common hurdles: